aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

 14. Setup centralized networking account.
     - Create a new "Centralized Networking" account from Control Tower.
+    - Delete the "default VPC" in the networking account before deploying the CloudFormation script.
     - Identify the OU identifer (format ou-XXXXXX) to share the new Transit-Gateway resource with.
 This should be specified as the parameter in the format arn:aws:organizations::ACCOUNT-ID:ou/ROOT-OU-ID/INFRASTRUCTURE-OU-ID
     - Login to new network account to run CloudFormation script that deploys the VPC, AWS Network Firewall, Transit Gateway and Subnets.
         - Deployment Region: Malaysia ap-southeast-5
         - CloudFormation script: "lz-central-network.json"
         - StackName: "lz-central-network"
+    - Note: Review the required "Network Access Control List" and "Firewall Policy" for Stateful to identify the rules to be set.
+Configuration of the Firewall Policies should be implemented using a separate CloudFormation script from the "lz-central-network.json"

 15. Delegate Firewall Manager security administration for centralized network management using policies and IPAM Manager.
     - Deployment Region: N. Virginia us-east-1